mesosphere/dcos-docs-site/pages/1.13/tutorials/dcos-101/service-discovery/index.md

        print("Could not connect to redis")
 ```

-In this excerpt from the sample app script, you can see that the app uses `redis.marathon.l4lb.thisdcos.directory` as the service address and port 6379 as the service port.
+In this excerpt from the sample app script, you can see that the app uses:
+- **redis.marathon.l4lb.thisdcos.directory** as the service address.
+- port **6379** as the service port.

 It is important to note, however, that one of the advantages of a distributed computing environment is that a service--like the Redis service in this example--might be running on any agent in the cluster.
 In addition, the host address and the port number for accessing the service can change dynamically in response to changes in the cluster such as a failed node.

 This tutorial explores how DC/OS determines the IP addresses and ports where specific service instances are running.